-There are so many benefits of playdough for toddlers and preschoolers that they should be playing with it regularly.
+There are so many benefits of playdough for toddlers and preschoolers that it’s a great activity for them to do regularly.

 What is it that makes this wonderful substance a favourite for young kids and what are they learning while moulding it?